appserver-io/appserver/_docs/aop.md

 }
 ```

-As you might notice, this does not fit the proxy pattern a 100%, as we do not deal with instances here but rather structure definitions, but it fulfills the same purpose and does not require lot of logic during program runtime.
+As you might notice, this does not fit the proxy pattern completely, as we do not deal with instances here but with structure definitions.
+Nevertheless, it fulfills the same purpose and does not require a lot of logic during program runtime.

-To enable switching between the altered and the original definition, we utilize the autoloading concept of PHP.
-For this purpose, we have the autoloader class `\AppserverIo\Appserver\Core\DgClassLoader` which will preferably load the altered definition unless configured otherwise.
+To switch between the altered and the original definition, we utilize the autoloading concept of PHP.
+For this purpose, we have the autoloader class `\AppserverIo\Appserver\Core\DgClassLoader` that preferably loads the altered definition, unless configured otherwise.

-The `DgClassLoader` is the default class loader for all applications, so AOP as well as Design by Contract are enabled by default within the appserver.io environment.
+The `DgClassLoader` is the default class loader for all applications.
+So, AOP as well as Design by Contract are enabled by default within the appserver.io environment.
-If you want to change this you can do so by registering your own classloader within the `context.xml` configuration files.
+If you want to change this, you can do so by registering your own classloader within the `context.xml` configuration files.
-You might do so on application level by placing a file called `context.xml` in your webapp's `META-INF` directory or by editing the system wide `context.xml` (which we do not encourage by any means).
+You might do so on application level by placing a file called `context.xml` in your webapp's `META-INF` directory or by editing the system-wide `context.xml` (,which we do not encourage by any means).

-The classloader configuration might look something like this:
+The classloader configuration might look like the following.

 ```xml
 <classLoaders>